zx64/direct816-demos/README.md

   from this repository so it can be included in the `tufty-with-filesystem.uf2` releases.
 - Investigate adapting existing drawing libraries like PicoGraphics and PicoVector
 - Investigate what can be accelerated with the interpolator hardware
-- Measure time spent waiting for DMA and vsync so it can be accounted for when profiling from user code

 ### Direct8 specific:
 - More palette operations: write to subset, rotate inside subset